19th European Society for Biomedical Research on Alcoholism Conference

 TOPIC The role of the nucleus of the amygdala (CeA) for regulation of behavioural dysfunctions related to alcohol exposure

-Chairs: S. C. Pandey, Chicago, USA; K. Radwanska, Warsaw, POL
+Chairs: M. Roberto, La Jolla, USA; K. Radwanska, Warsaw, POL

 16:10-16:30